forcedotcom/cli/releasenotes/README.md

 # Salesforce CLI v51 Release Notes

-Here are the new and changed features in recent updates of Salesforce CLI and the `salesforcedx` plug-in.
+Here are the new and changed features in recent updates of Salesforce CLI.

-We publish the `latest` plug-in and CLI on Thursdays.
-At the same time we also publish the `latest-rc` release candidate plug-in and CLI.
-The release candidates contain changes that will likely be in the final official version.
+We publish a new `stable` version of the CLI on Thursdays.
+At the same time we also publish the `stable-rc` release candidate CLI version.
+The release candidate contains changes that will likely be in the final weekly version.

 Run `sfdx version` to display the version of Salesforce CLI installed on your computer.
-Run `sfdx plugins --core` to display the version of the installed `salesforcedx` plug-in.
+Run `sfdx update` to update the CLI to the latest available version.

-Run `sfdx update` to update both the CLI and the `salesforcedx` plug-in to the latest available version.
+Run `sfdx update stable-rc` to update the CLI to the release candidate.
+To return to the stable version, run `sfdx update stable`.

-If you use [autocomplete](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_autocomplete.htm), run `sfdx autocomplete --refresh-cache` after you update the `salesforcedx` plug-in to ensure that autocomplete works correctly on any new commands.
+If you use [autocomplete](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_autocomplete.htm), run `sfdx autocomplete --refresh-cache` after you update Salesforce CLI to ensure that autocomplete works correctly on any new commands.

 [Click here for the v50 release notes.](./v50.md)

 ## May 12, 2021

-These changes are in the release candidate plug-in (`salesforcedx@latest-rc`).
-We plan to include these changes in the next official release.
+These changes are in the release candidate CLI (`stable-rc`).
+We plan to include these changes in next week's release.
 This list isn't final and is subject to change.

 * NEW: Get an approximate count of the records in standard or custom objects in your org with the new `force:limits:recordcounts:display` command.
 The counts are approximate because the org calculates them asynchronously and periodically rather than immediately.